Whyounes/circle/README.md

 Include the JavaScript file in your HTML.

-you can call the it with.
+you can call it with.

 ```
 new Circle( {